hci-lab-um/heuristics-for-test-tool-design/H12-How-long-will-the-tool-be-used.md

 </details>

-Key questions to ask yourself:
-- How long will we support this tool?
-What is its expected lifetime?
-- How quickly will we get ROI?
-Is this a short or long term endeavor?
-- Will the usage of the tool change over time?
-- How long will the tool be maintained for and who will do that maintenance?
-- Is this a free tool or a paid-for tool?
-What investment is required in time/effort to get it implemented and in use, on top of any financial cost: ROI can be about more than cash.
-- What else is affected by the tool's planned life expectancy?
-- how long will it be maintained?
-- how will decommissioning and transfer of artefacts be done?

 <details close> <summary>Mini usage case</summary>
 In one case study, the organization was working with SAAS software.
 They commented that although asking when during the SDLC the tool is used is a useful question, for their context a more useful question could be